 The WSDL files contain information about the published services, like the name, the message types and the service bindings.
-The editor is offering a way to edit the WSDL files that is similar to edit XML, the content completion being driven by a mix of the WSDL and SOAP Schema.
+Editing WSDL files in <oXygen/> is similar to editing XML files, the Content Completion Assistant being driven by a mix of the WSDL and SOAP Schema.

-While editing the Web-Services descriptors you can check their conformance to the WSDL and SOAP schema.
-You do not need to specify the schema location for the WSDL standard namespaces.
+While editing the Web Services Descriptors you can check their conformance with the WSDL and SOAP schema.
 In the following example you can see how the errors are reported.